earthly/earthly/docs/ci-integration/pull-through-cache.md

 There are multiple ways to setup a registry -- Docker, for example, has a [guide for using the registry as a pull through cache](https://docs.docker.com/registry/recipes/mirror), as well as documentation for the [available options](https://docs.docker.com/registry/configuration/), and other details under the [registry image](https://hub.docker.com/_/registry).

-Documenting all the possible ways to setup a pull through cache is beyond the scope of this document; however, includes a [quick getting-started section](#insecure-docker-hub-cache-example) for those who wish to run an insecure pull through cache.
+Documenting all the possible ways to setup a pull through cache is beyond the scope of this document; however, it does include a [quick getting-started section](#insecure-docker-hub-cache-example) for those who wish to run an insecure pull through cache.

 ### Configuration & Tips